The Thorsborne Trust

-Recovery from such a disaster must inevitably be long-term but repair and restoration began swiftly with the invaluable efforts of Neil Parker, from DERM, who has been travelling from Cairns on a regular basis to work in the Arboretum, with Margaret’s advice and assistance.
+Recovery from such a disaster must inevitably be long-term, but repair and restoration began swiftly with the invaluable efforts of Neil Parker, from DERM, who travelled from Cairns on a regular basis to work in the Arboretum, with Margaret’s advice and assistance.

 Protection of land on the western shore of Hinchinbrook Channel

 In August 1997, the Trust became aware that Cardwell Properties Pty Ltd (the company responsible for the Port Hinchinbrook development) had made an application to lease an area of vacant crown land (aka unallocated state land) on the western shore of the Hinchinbrook Channel.

 This land was situated south of Stoney Creek and the Port Hinchinbrook development, where Margaret had already faced the bulldozers and was known to have significant conservation values.
 These related particularly to the endangered mahogany glider, the rare and threatened palm Livistonia drudei, and several important vegetation communities classified as ‘at risk’, ‘vulnerable’ or ‘of concern’.